danieljunges/case-b2broker/README.md

 ## **Project Overview and Approach**

-This project demonstrates an end-to-end analytics engineering workflow for a global multi-asset brokerage.
-The objective is to transform raw trading and account data into **clean, analysis-ready data marts** and produce actionable insights for management.
+This case study was developed for **B2Broker** to demonstrate an **end-to-end analytics engineering workflow**.
+The goal was to transform raw brokerage data into **trusted**, **analysis-ready data marts** that enable reporting on client performance, trading activity, and account health.

 The project addresses the following business questions: